tralahtek/ussd_engine/docs/quick_start.rst

         SESSION_SERIALIZER = 'django.contrib.sessions.serializers.PickleSerializer'

-- Add ussd view to handle ussd request.
+- Add USSD view to handle USSD requests.
-    - To use an existing ussd view that is implemented to handle AfricasTalking ussd gateway
+    - To use an existing USSD view that is implemented to handle AfricasTalking USSD gateway, add this to your `urls.py` file

         .. code-block:: python